Eliesse Ben Seghir: Club career

+Monaco

+Youth career

 Ben Seghir is a youth product of the academies of SC Cogolinois, Fréjus Saint-Raphaël, and Monaco.
 He signed his first professional contract with Monaco on 5 August 2022, and made his senior and professional debut with the club as a late substitute in a 4–1 UEFA Europa League win over Red Star Belgrade on 3 November 2022.

+First Team

 On 28 December 2022, Ben Seghir made his Ligue 1 debut for Monaco as a half-time substitute in a match against Auxerre.
 He scored two goals, both of which put Monaco in the lead, to help his team come out victorious by a score of 3–2.
+On 27 November 2024, he scored his first UEFA Champions League goal in a 3–2 home defeat against Benfica.

+Bayer Leverkusen

+On 31 August 2025, Ben Seghir joined Bundesliga side Bayer Leverkusen for a deal worth €30 million + add-ons, signing a five-year deal until June 2030.

 International career

-Ben Seghir is a youth international for France, having played for the France U18s.
+Ben Seghir was a youth international for France, having played for the France U18s.

+Ben Seghir made his debut for the senior Morocco national team on 22 March 2024 in a friendly against Angola.